sbt/sbt/src/sphinx/Architecture/Setting-Initialization.rst

 All of sbt's loading semantics are contained within the `Load.scala <../../sxr/sbt/Load.scala.html>` file.
 It is approximately the following:

+..
+Note: This image comes from a google drawing: https://docs.google.com/a/typesafe.com/drawings/d/1Aj_IkOaJpRXJNhrVtVJaS8m-YRcKsympVOj3M2sUz7E/edit
+..
+Feel free to request access to modify as appropriate.

 .. image:: settings-initialization-load-ordering.png

 The blue circles represent actions happening when sbt loads a project.
 We can see that sbt performs the following actions in load: